-- 7 Faced with a complex world, some believe that everyone should dream of being a global - 8 citizen without roots.
+Faced with a complex world, some believe that everyone should dream of being a 'global citizen' without roots.
 Others want to close all doors and retreat into national egoism.
-We do - 9 not agree!
+We do not agree!
 We are proud of our roots and confident about the future.
-We do not tell citizens - what to believe or what to fear, but we listen to them, respect them and deliver for them.
-We - 11 are bridge-builders.
-The EPP invented our social market economy, which balances economic - 12 freedom with social responsibility.
-The EPP stands for a strong democracy based on the rule - of law, which means that it is the citizens who really decide.
-The EPP fights for a strong Europe - 14 that protects its people. - 15 We believe in our European way of life.
-Freedom is key, but freedom without security is an - 16 empty word.
-Our people expect a Europe that makes them feel safe in every facet of their - 17 lives.
+We do not tell citizens what to believe or what to fear, but we listen to them, respect them, and deliver for them.
+We are bridge-builders.
+EPP invented our social market economy, which balances economic freedom with social responsibility.
+EPP stands for a strong democracy based on rule of law which means that it is the citizens who really decide.
+EPP fights for a strong Europe that protects its people.

+We believe in our European way of life.
+Freedom is key, but freedom without security is an empty word.
+Our people expect a Europe that makes them feel safe in every facet of their life.
 Our people want secure jobs that ensure a good life and support growing families.
-Our - 18 people expect Europe to champion a life with freedom, justice and democracy. - 19 We stand for a strong Europe that speaks with one voice on democracy, the rule of law and - 20 freedom.
-A Europe that confidently stands up to autocrats and stands by those who fight for - our European way of life, as Ukrainians are doing against Putin's aggression.
-A Europe that - 22 protects its borders and tackles illegal migration. - 23 We stand for a competitive Europe that boosts its economy and creates quality jobs while - 24 building a good economic future for everyone.
-We believe in European leadership in climate - and environmental protection not only to safeguard our planet but also to promote economic - 26 prosperity and food security with less bureaucracy while boosting innovation and a future- - 27 oriented energy union.
-We want Europe to shape and lead the future by investing in state-of- - 28 the-art infrastructure, innovation and digital technologies.
-We want an open Europe that also - 29 protects its own interests.
-We want to provide our citizens and companies with access to - 30 global markets by concluding smart, reciprocity-based trade agreements with like-minded - 31 partners. - 32 We stand for a citizens-oriented Europe that supports families, creates opportunities for all, - 33 promotes equality between women and men and fosters solidarity between generations.
-A - 34 Europe that protects and cares for the most vulnerable in our society, online and offline.
-A - 35 Europe that ensures every technological innovation puts people first.
-A Europe that turns brain - drain into brain gain.
-A Europe that invests in health research, guarantees high health and care - 37 standards and fights diseases. - 38 We stand for a democratic Europe where the people decide, a Europe that upholds its core - 39 values, within and beyond its borders.
-A Europe that guarantees citizens are equal before the - 40 law and regains the trust of those who feel unheard or left behind. - 41 Europe holds all the right cards to shape the future.
-As the EPP has done over the past decades, - 42 we will keep Europe together, we will defend the European way of life based on freedom, - 43 pluralism, subsidiarity, solidarity, democracy and the rule of law and we will promote sustainable economic growth and development.
+Our people expect Europe to champion a life with freedom, justice, and democracy.

+We stand for a strong Europe that speaks with one voice on democracy, rule of law and freedom.
+A Europe that confidently stands up to autocrats and stands by those who fight for our European way of life, as Ukrainians are doing against Putin's aggression.
+A Europe that protects its borders and tackles illegal migration.

+We stand for a competitive Europe that boosts its economy and creates quality jobs, while building a good economic future for everyone.
+We believe in European leadership in climate and environmental protection not only to safeguard our planet, but also to promote economic prosperity and food security with less bureaucracy, while boosting innovation and a futureoriented energy union.
+We want Europe to shape and lead the future by investing in state-ofthe-art infrastructure, innovation, and digital technologies.
+An open Europe that also protects its own interests.
+We want to provide our citizens and companies with access to global markets by concluding smart, reciprocity-based trade agreements with like-minded partners.

+We stand for a citizens-oriented Europe that supports families, creates opportunities for all, promotes equality between women and men, and solidarity between generations.
+A Europe that protects and cares for the most vulnerable in our society, online and offline.
+A Europe that ensures every technological innovation puts people first.
+A Europe that turns brain drain into brain gain.
+A Europe that invests in health research, guarantees high health and care standards, and fights diseases.

+We stand for a democratic Europe where the people decide, a Europe that upholds its core values, within and beyond its borders.
+A Europe which guarantees that citizens are equal before the law and regains the trust of those who feel unheard or left behind.

+Europe holds all the right cards to shape the future.
+As the EPP has done over the last decades, we will keep Europe together, we will defend the European way of life based on freedom, pluralism, subsidiarity, solidarity, democracy, the rule of law, and promote sustainable economic growth and development.
 With the EPP in Europe's driving seat, Europeans will be stronger and safer.